-Step Two: Do a 15min warm up at or below AeT or until you break a sweat.
-Ease into this warm up so that your aerobic system is fully on-line.
+- Do a 15-minute warm-up at or below your Aerobic Threshold (AeT) or until you break a sweat.
+Ease into this warm-up so that your aerobic system is fully online.

-Step Three: As soon as you are done with the warm up continue immediately into the AnT test.
-Once you start, go as hard as you can sustain for the full 30min.
+- As soon as you are done with the warm-up, continue immediately into the AnT test.
+Once you start, go as hard as you can sustain for the full 30 minutes.

-Step Five: Note your average heart rate for the 30 minute test.
-This will be your AnT Heart Rate.
-Note that less fit athletes will need to use 30 minute efforts while very fit ones should go for 60 minutes.
-This is because the less fit will succumb to local muscular fatigue causing them to prematurely slow (which will result in a lower HR).
-These less fit athletes will need to shorter repetition lengths in their interval sessions so that this local effect does no negatively impact their interval training effectiveness.
+- Note your average heart rate for the 30-minute test.
+This will be your AnT heart rate.
+Note that less fit athletes will need to use 30-minute efforts while very fit ones should go for 60 minutes.
+This is because the less fit will succumb to local muscular fatigue, causing them to prematurely slow (which will result in a lower heart rate).
+These less fit athletes will need to do shorter repetition lengths in their interval sessions so that this local effect does not negatively impact the effectiveness of their interval training.

 Once you have your AnT heart rate, subtract your previously determined AeT heart rate from it.
 Example: AnT heart rate from this test = 165.
 AeT heart rate from that test = 152.
 165–152 = 13.

 If the difference is 10 percent or less of the AnT heart rate, then you will need to reduce the amount of Z2 training and substitute more Z1 for your aerobic base training or you will run the risk of overtraining by running too fast (Z2) too much of the time.

 Ten percent of 165 = 16.5.
 So in the above example, 13 is less than 10 percent.